gloinart/light_enum/README.md

 Light-Enum is an "add-on" for Magic-Enum aiming to reduce compile times.
 The idea is to introspect enums (using Magic Enum) at application start and store them all in a hash map, introspection of enums is then performed by looking up enums in the hash map.
 This means that the heavey Magic Enum introspection only needs to be compiled in a single translation unit/cpp file rather than every time an enum is introspected.

+### Magic-Enum
+As mentioned, this just a simple add-on for Magic Enum.
+All the hard work for introspecting enums shall be credited to the creator of Magic Enum.
 <em>[Magic Enum](https://github.com/Neargye/magic_enum)</em>

 ### Summary